FC 27 TACTICS

 Build-Up Style

 There are three Build-Up Styles that shape how your team advances the ball.
-They control the speed of transitions from defense to attack and the priority given to moving up the pitch, with Role Familiarity further influencing these movements.
+They control the speed of transitions from defence to attack and the priority given to moving up the pitch, with Role Familiarity further influencing these movements.

 These styles let your team either push forward quickly for fast attacks, perfect when an immediate goal is needed, or progress more deliberately with extra passes and possession focus, ideal under pressure.